hurek/peeker_bot/README.md

 * Ability to add custom names for operators
 * Summary for each operator (bonded and available to bond, number of faults, staked KEEP amount and tBTC rewards)
 * Each operator has its own set of enabled notification types, which allows for flexible configuration
-* Each notification contains the name of your operator with an embedded link to allthekeeps.com, as well as a link to the Deposit.
+* Each notification contains the name of your operator with an embedded link to allthekeeps.com, as well as a link to the Deposit
+* Critical notifications such as Courtesy Call and Collateralization Decreased have a built-in Redeem button

 **Available notification types**
 * New Deposit